 Develop an outline

 Outlines are a great tool to organize your thoughts on what you want to discuss in the book.
-It allows you to make sure there is a flow to the story, and that chapters or smaller sections have a purposeful construction in the plot development.
+It allows you to make sure there is a flow to the story.
+It also helps to ensure that chapters or smaller sections have a purposeful construction in the plot development.

-During this process, think about what type of information you want to present in each chapter and how it is all organized so there is a flow to your writing.
+During this process, think about what type of information you want to present in each chapter.
+Make sure you are clear on how it is all organized so there is a flow to your writing.
 Also, be sure that each topic or point is not repeated throughout as it will bore the reader.
 Instead, each topic should be covered in only one chapter so there is variety for storytelling purposes.

 Once you have an outline, it’s time to think about the plot for your story.
 While outlines are important, they don’t need to be super detailed so that chapters can be added or removed as needed.
 Think about what type of tone you want in your writing and how it will correspond with the overall message presented in the book.

 Every well-structured story will have an exposition in which it introduces the setting in order to engage readers.
 Then, in the rising action of the plot, there will be a series of events that create problems or questions for the characters.
-When examining these issues, you can think about what types of solutions may be implemented and how they all affect one another in terms of relationships between characters.
+When examining these issues, you can think about what types of solutions may be implemented.
+It’s also important to consider how they all affect one another in terms of relationships between characters.
 The climax is the turning point of the story, so think about how to resolve unanswered questions or problems.
 Finally, there is the falling action which should conclude the book by summarizing what was learned from the story.

 Edit your draft